psemiletov/drumrox/docs/index.md

 Drumrox is an easy way to write drum tracks as MIDI at your DAW, using Hydrogen and Drumrox kits.
 Currently Drumrox works **normally with Ardour and Mixbus only**!

 Drumrox is LV2 drum machine (based on DrMr) to load Hydrogen and Drumrox drumkits.
 Drumrox is compatible with MODERN Hydrogen kit format.
-More of that, Drumrox has own simple drumkit format.
+More of that, Drumrox has own simple drumkit format and supports SFZ.

 [User's manual](manual.md)